Three Minute Thesis

-Master’s and Doctoral students enrolled at UNC from any discipline administered by The Graduate School are welcome to register and participate in the competition.
+Master’s degree and doctoral students enrolled at UNC-Chapel Hill from any discipline administered by The Graduate School are welcome to register and participate in the competition.

 - Did the presentation provide an understanding of the background to the research question being addressed and its significance?

 - Did the presentation clearly describe the key results of the research including conclusions and outcomes?

 - Did the presentation follow a clear and logical sequence?

 - Was the thesis topic, key results and research significance and outcomes communicated in language appropriate to a non-specialist audience?

 - Did the speaker avoid scientific jargon, explain terminology and provide adequate background information to illustrate points?